rithmschool/react_curriculum/Unit-01/08-backend.md

 #### Server-Side Rendering (SSR)

 Another option is to run your own server that can pre-render certain assets and handle the initial renders of the site.
-This is a complex topic but you can read more [here](http://redux.js.org/docs/recipes/ServerRendering.html) and [here](http://andrewhfarmer.com/server-side-render/). and .
+This is a complex topic but you can read more [here](http://redux.js.org/docs/recipes/ServerRendering.html) and [here](http://andrewhfarmer.com/server-side-render/).

 ## Additional Resources